capaldo/MCUltra/README.md

 To add cards AND contribute to the repository, there's two ways to go about it.
 Both require you to sign up for a Github account.

 # Making Changes
+This is a bit convoluted but I'm working on an easier way to accomplish this.
+If this does happen to work and people start to chip in, I'll go ahead and add them as collaborators to make this process faster.

 ## Option 1 – Create an Issue
 Create an [issue](https://github.com/capaldo/MCUltra/issues/new) with one of the following templates: